akash007ganga/kubernetes/README.md

 M = megabyte = 1000 KB
 Mi = Mebibyte = 1024 Ki(kibibyte)

+#limitRange(default limit) specification
+apiVersion: v1
+kind: LimitRange
+metadata:
+  name: mem-limit-range
+spec:
+  limits:
+  - default:
+      memory: 512Mi
+	  cpu: 1
+    defaultRequest:
+      memory: 256Mi
+	  cpu: 0.5
+    type: Container

+------------------------------------------------------------------Taints-Tolerations----------------------------------------------------------------------
 #Taints & Tollerations
+1: It is used to schedule which Pod should be placed on which Node (Restriction)
-1: Taint is for nodes and tolleration is for Pod
+2: Taint is for nodes and tolleration is for Pod.

-#Do any taints exist on node01 node?
-root@controlplane:~# kubectl describe node node01 | grep taint
-root@controlplane:~#
+3: If a Node has any Taint then a Pod should have similar Tolerations to be placed on that Node.
+4: Taint's doesn't restrict a Pod to be schduled on a Node, rather it ensures Nodes to accept certain Pod.
+It is a controller for Node.
+Node affinity is a controller for Pod

 #Create a taint on node01 with key of spray, value of mortein and effect of NoSchedule
 root@controlplane:~# kubectl taint node node01 spray=mortein:NoSchedule